 The Ditch Creek trail is a hidden gem, rising into a wilderness valley of the Gros Ventre, with the meandering Ditch Creek to follow.
 Easy skiing thanks to a wide forest service road and gradual elevation rise across gentle rolling terrain.
 Snowmobile tracks may provide a packed surface for the first mile (as access a few homes along the route).
 Beyond this, there may be snowmobile tracks, or at times skier or no tracks.

 The trail winds its way northeast out 4+ miles, at which point, the trail narrows into a 6 foot wide trail through aspens and conifers.
-Ski out a bit further until the trail starts to turn to the east (right), at which point it begins to leave the Ditch Creek valley.
+Ski or bike out a bit further until the trail starts to turn to the east (right), at which point it begins to leave the Ditch Creek valley.
 Return via the same trail.
 The trip can be as short as you like.